 So, having a common personal name like John Smith, or a very common business name like Main Street Deli, can actually work to your advantage in some cases.
 There might be so much similar information out there online (could be positive, neutral, negative), that anyone who chooses to research your information will likely have a very difficult time finding information that is specifically relevant to you.
 However, with Google using your geographic location as a signal for what search result pages to display, among other more advanced signals, it is clear that even having a ridiculously common personal or business name is not going to necessarily “hide” any potentially undesirable websites from someone with a little bit of Google web researching experience.
 So no matter who you are and how common your name is, the key is to stay proactive and address any issues or potential issues with a variety of different techniques that have proven to be effective over the years.

 So You Mean To Tell Me ANYONE Can Go On These Websites And Write Anything They Want About My Business or About Me Personally?
-Yes they can, but the good news is that many of these types of popular websites are heavily moderated and have strict policies in place that address and often remove outright slanderous information and other outrageous, offensive claims, general defamation etc. (IE: “this place is pile of sh*t believe me!” or “the owner here is clearly sleeping around with the staff”).
-The bad news is that due to the current “vagueness” of the Communications Decency Act, a lot of slanderous, outrageous, and offensive stuff stays in the public eye of the Internet.
+Yes they can, but the good news is that many of these types of popular websites are heavily moderated.
+Most sites have strict policies in place that address and often remove outright defamation and libelous, slanderous comments and other outrageous, offensive claims, etc. (IE: “this place is pile of sh*t believe me!” or “the owner here is clearly sleeping around with the staff”).
+The bad news is that due to the current “vagueness” of the Communications Decency Act, a lot of libelous, outrageous, and offensive stuff stays in the public eye of the Internet.
 Another issue is all of the different laws in different states and countries regarding free speech/online speech etc.